Powerful. intuitive. engaging.

 Optimizing for Impact

-Features are the structural components of this solution.
-An extensive process was conducted referencing our niche's pain points, comparing typical organizational tools, and lastly analyzing the competition – setting the grounds to construct a shortlist of tailor fit and impactful implementations.
+An extensive process was conducted referencing our niche's pain points, comparing typical organizational tools, and analyzing the competition – setting the grounds to construct a shortlist of tailor fit and impactful implementations.

-From the shortlist, they were plotted (as seen below) to determine the most valuable features to move forward with.
+Shortlisted and plotted (as seen below) to determine the most valuable features to implement.

 Impact versus feasibility